oracle-livelabs/database/datapump-xtts-migration/06-incremental-backup-restore/incremental-backup-restore.md

 ## Task 2: Make changes in source database

-Let's simulate changes to the source database and see how it affects the backup and restore phase.
+Let's simulate changes to the source database and see how they affect the backup and restore phase.

 1. Set the environment to the source database and connect.